 - Frequent lifting and carrying weights ranging from zero to 20 pounds.

 - Occasional lifting and carrying weights ranging from 20 to 50 pounds.

 - Minimal bending, kneeling, crouching and stooping, frequent standing, minimal climbing and reaching above shoulder height.

 - Good vision, corrected to normal.

 - Good hearing, corrected to normal; or ability to communicate/understand required information and to perform job duties.

-- Ability to be mobile throughout required work areas, including grocery stores.
+- Ability to be mobile throughout required work areas, including the DMARC warehouse and grocery stores.

 General office and store working conditions exist.
 Moderate temperature conditions.
 Occasional travel.
 Minimal exposure to elements or chemicals.
 The working conditions may include moderate noise levels.

 Accountability and Evaluation